Single-unit study

 This unit provides knowledge and skills related to software engineering, applied to the design, development, configuration, and maintenance of Enterprise Systems.
 Enterprise Systems (ES) are large-scale software applications that serve as the operations of modern organizations, such as managing customers, controlling production, and connecting to suppliers, and more.
 You will learn how to analyse business needs, design software architectures, and develop, test and deploy software applications.
 To support this you will learn, key aspects of software engineering using a real-world ES Platform.
 This will include: software design patterns; multi-tier software components and rapid composition of solutions; testing; DevOps; and agile development.
 By the end of the unit, you will become proficient at these for real-world projects and software development.

-This unit fosters developing process analysis, improvement, and design skills of students.
+This unit fosters the development of your process analysis, improvement, and design skills.
 These skills and capabilities will prepare you to undertake the digital transformation challenges of today’s organisations.
 You will understand and apply a variety of methods, tools, techniques, and approaches for organisational-wide process improvement initiatives.
 You will be exposed to a robust selection of quantitative and qualitative analysis techniques as well as key process redesign paradigms used in the industry.
 This will involve developing your knowledge and expertise in different process improvement methodologies such as Lean, Six Sigma and Process Reengineering using a hands-on teaching approach with real-life case studies to enable authentic learning outcomes.

-Whether you will be a business analyst, a process owner, a solution architect or a software engineer, it is essential that you understand the principles and value of business process automation, in order to fully realise the benefits of Business Process Management.
-This unit introduces the fundamentals of "business process automation”.
-You will learn how to develop an executable business process based on a business-oriented process model.
-You will practice how to automate an executable process using a business process management system (BPMS) and how to monitor its progress.
-The unit further presents various post-execution techniques for analysing the behaviour of automated processes.
-The hands-on approach allows students to design, control and analyse automated business processes using a variety of well-known business process technologies.
+Whether you will be a business analyst, a data analyst, a process owner, a solution architect or a software engineer, it is essential that you understand the principles and value of process automation and process intelligence in order to fully realise the benefits of digital transformation.
+This unit introduces the concepts of process automation and process analytics.
+You will learn how to develop an executable process model for automation and how to monitor its performance.
+You will learn how to analyse automated processes using latest technologies in data and process mining.
+The hands-on approach allows you to design, control and analyse automated processes using a variety of well-known process technologies.

 IAB330 Applied Internet of Things